i-foster/3813_Assignment/README.md

 #### Channels
 Channels store their own name and chat messages.
 Currently, this will be changed to include the channel name and the location of the stored messages.

+Groups are structured with the following data points.
+Groups are stored in an object or array of objects, with each point being stored as a string.
+- `name`: the name of the channel
+- `group`: the group the channel is apart of
+- `users`:  all users who can be in the group
+- `messages`:  messages within the channel

 #### Chats
 Chats are user-generated content of string typing.
 Currently, only example chats are hardcoded into an array of strings.
 When MongoDB is added, they will have the following data structure:
 - `ChatContent`: the chat messages